jorruior/CIPHER/README.md

 -t/--threshold: Minimum predicted ORF length in amino acids.
 24 (default) or 60.

--n/--orf_number: Select in 'longest' (default) or 'all' ORFs per transcript are analysed.
+-n/--orf_number: Select if the 'longest' (default) or 'all' ORFs per transcript are analysed.

 Example to run the test on cipher: